mikwielgus/undoredo/README.md

 implementations of commands, often complicated and prone to elusive runtime bugs, on which the Command pattern has to operate.

-`undoredo` has no mandatory dependencies, is `no_std`-compatible, has built-in implementations for standard library collections and feature-gated convenience implementations for `StableVec` and `thunderdome::Arena` (learn more in [Supported collections](#supported-collections) section).
+This library has no mandatory dependencies and is `no_std`-compatible.
+For ease of use, `undoredo` has built-in implementations for standard library collections, as well as feature-gated convenience implementations for foreign types, `StableVec` and `thunderdome::Arena` (read more in [Supported collections](#supported-collections) section).

 ## Usage